renpy/renpy/sphinx/source/live2d.rst

         enable seamless looping all the time, False to dispable it all the time, or a set of motions to be looped.

+    `default_fade`
+        The default amount of time that is spending fading into our out of a motion or expression.
+This defaults to 1.0, per Live2D, which might mean that fades happen unexpectedly.
+Set this to 0.0 to ensure that fading is only done when it is explicitly requested.

     `attribute_function`
         If not None, this is a function that takes a tuple of attributes, and returns a second tuple of attributes.
 This can be used to replace